 The thing I love about this scooter is that it can go up hills.

-Even through this mobility scooter is a large and robust road worthy one it still has the ability to be folded down for easier storage or for transporting which is super useful.
+Even though this scooter is a large and robust road worthy one it still has the ability to be folded down for easier storage or for transporting.
+This is super useful!

-(You probably wouldn’t want to fold it down and take it apart regularly, but should it need to be, at least the option is there.)
+(You probably wouldn’t want to fold it down and take it apart regularly, but should you need to, last the option is there.)

 - Height adjustable seat.